troperville

 • Chekhov's Gunman: D.A.
 Frank Crenshaw is seen early in the film giving a speech about cleaning up the streets.
 He turns out to be the subject of the blackmail material mobster boss Joe Miletto has.

-• Chekhov's News: An early mention of a local senate, an iconic broom and clean-up act turns out to play a big part in why the heroes are getting chased down.
+• Chekhov's News: An early mention of a local district attorney, an iconic broom, and a clean-up act turns out to play a big part in why the heroes are getting chased down.

 • Erotic Dream: Claire claims to have a recurring erotic dream where she has sex with three men at once.
 It actually stresses her out because she "can only think of jobs for two".